Club: Toronto FC | Opening: 2007 | Capacity: 30,991 seats

 BMO Field was built to provide Major League Soccer expansion team Toronto FC with a soccer-specific home and to serve as the flagship venue of the 2007 U-20 FIFA World Cup.
 It was Canada’s first soccer-specific stadium.

-BMO Field officially opened on the 28th of April 2007 with a league match between Toronto FC and the Kansas City Wizards (0-1).
+BMO Field officially opened on 28 April 2007 with a league match between Toronto FC and the Kansas City Wizards (0-1).

 BMO Field is located on the waterfront of Lake Ontario, about 3 kilometres west of downtown Toronto, the CN Tower and Toronto Union Station.